hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-21-[maths] Rep theory: intuition clusters.md

 #### Schur's lemma

 * **Theorem:** If $V$ and $W$ are irreps, then any G-linear map between $V$ and $W$ is the zero map or an isomorphism.
+* **Intuition:** Irreps are 'rigid' - there are no non-trivial G-linear maps between irreps.
+* **Theorem:** Any two isomorphisms between irreps are scalar multiples of one another.
+* **Intutition:** Isomorphic irreps are uniquely/canonically isomorphic.

 #### G-linear maps as a rep.